SDGGiesbrecht/Workspace/Documentation/Responsibilities.md

 Automatically Take On New Responsibilities: False
 ```

-`True` means Workspace’s will automatically add any configuration options that are not specified yet.
+`True` means Workspace will automatically add any configuration options that are not specified yet.<br>
 `False` means Workspace’s responsibilities will need to be configured manually.

 This option is inferred to be `False` if it is not specified in the configuration file.